We are a beloved community, committed to living out God's call to love, justice, and liberation.

 As a Black-led, radically inclusive, and diverse congregation deeply rooted in North St. Louis - Saint John’s UCC is a home for connection, and spiritual growth.

-To deepen bonds through global solidarity, working to end oppression and promote peace.
+Partnerships: Intersectional justice and global solidarity, working to end oppression and promote peace;

 Church Leaders